-The purpose of the system of internal control (continued)
+The Purpose of the System of Internal Control (continued)

-- c) The College is required to adhere to key funder rules, in addition to the requirements of its own Financial Regulations and Procedures and operates various controls to do this. - d) The College's internal auditors provide assurance to management and the Audit Committee.
+- b) The College maintains a comprehensive suite of Financial Regulations and Procedures, giving control over the totality of the College's resources and providing an appropriate financial regulatory framework which ensures that resources are used with due regard to propriety, regularity, and value for money, in the context of the achievement of the College's strategic plan.
+Anyone with a contractual relationship with the College (including all employees and honorary staff) is required to abide by the Financial Regulations and Procedures. - c) The College is required to adhere to key funder rules, in addition to the requirements of its own Financial Regulations and Procedures and operates various controls to do this. - d) The College's internal auditors provide assurance to management and the Audit Committee.
 The internal auditor provider makes recommendations for improvement in key management processes.
-It particularly aims to ensure that key risks are being appropriately managed, including those in relation to the use of funds and value for money.
+It particularly aims to ensure that key risks are being appropriately managed, including those in relation to the use of funds and value for money. - e) Following the reclassification of colleges to the central government sector with effect from 29 November 2022, the College has updated its policies, procedures, and approval processes to ensure compliance with the new requirements following reclassification.
+The College has established systems and processes to identify and handle any transactions for which Department for Education (DfE) approval is now required.

-Capacity to handle risk
+Capacity to Handle Risk

 The Board has reviewed the key risks to which the College is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Board is of the view that there is a formal ongoing process for identifying, evaluating and managing the College's significant risks that has been in place for the period ended 31 July 2022 and up to the date of approval of the annual report and accounts.
+The Board is of the view that there is a formal ongoing process for identifying, evaluating, and managing the College's significant risks that has been in place for the period ended 31 July 2023 and up to the date of approval of the annual report and accounts.
 This process is regularly reviewed by the Audit Committee and the Board.